abulka/todomvc-ecs/readme.md

 Whilst there are GUI events. notice there are no 'internal' events in this approach.
 This is a very real benefit, as event flow can be hard to follow.

 The efficiency of the ECS approach is not as good as an event based approach however, because we are re-rendering more than we need to.
 Internal events give us a finer grained control over what needs to be updated in the GUI.
+See my [TodoMVC-OO](https://github.com/abulka/todomvc-oo") implementation to see how event notifications from the model to controllers work.

 Adding a dirty flag to entities that need updating can fix this.
 I'd recommend a Component called `'dirty'` which can be attached to entities.
 Then refine your Systems to only match on todo data that is dirty e.g.